Printmaking

 Discover the exciting possibilities of this historically rooted medium.
 Our Printmaking program fosters a supportive studio atmosphere where artists of all levels have the freedom to experiment and learn new techniques.
 Summer printmaking workshops, taught by accomplished artists and educators, offer a fresh take on the medium, mixing traditional processes with experimental attitudes.

-Anderson Ranch’s Patton Printmaking Studio is clean, spacious, and outfitted with a variety of presses and equipment to accommodate screen printing, relief, intaglio, monoprinting, bookmaking, mokuhanga and lithography.
-Students have access to individual work tables, wall space, palettes, rags, hand tools, power tools, computers with Adobe software, wi-fi, printing, scanning, and projection capabilities.
+Anderson Ranch’s Patton Printmaking Studio is clean, spacious, and outfitted with a variety of presses and equipment to accommodate screen printing, relief, intaglio, monoprinting, bookmaking, mokuhanga, and lithography.
+Students have access to individual work tables, wall space, rags, hand tools, computers with Adobe software, wifi, printing, scanning, and projection capabilities.

 At Anderson Ranch, the process of printmaking honors tradition, innovation, community and collaboration.
 We invite you to explore, experiment and expand your visual expression in this captivating environment.

-Anderson Ranch is happy to extend a 20% tuition discount* in summer one- or two-week adult workshops for SGC International members.
-Please register online and then email reg@andersonranch.org with your membership information and we will make the adjustment once you are in the system.
-You are also welcome to call 970-924-5089 to register. *Please note that the SGC discount cannot be combined with any other discount, scholarship or special offer.
+Anderson Ranch is happy to extend a tuition discount* in summer one- or two-week adult printmaking workshops** for SGC International members at the advocate membership level or above.
+Please email reg@andersonranch.org upon registering with your SGCI membership information and we will apply the discount to your tuition.
+You are also welcome to call 970-924-5089 to register. *Since the welcome dinner and lunches are included in workshop tuition (at a cost of $130 per week), a 20% discount is applied after subtracting the cost of these meals. **Please note this discount must be approved upon registering and cannot be applied retroactively.
+SGCI discount does not apply to Advanced Mentored Studies programs or Destination Workshops, nor can it be combined with any other discount, scholarship or special offer.

 Learn More